xcart/xcart-docs/_pages/kb_en/modules/product_filter.md

 ![settings.png]({{site.baseurl}}/attachments/ref_6e82A7rL/settings.png)

-* _Enable "In stock only" filter_ - if enabled the filter will show only the products that are in stock at the moment of search
+* _Enable "In stock only" filter_ - if enabled the 'In stock' option will be added to the filter

 * _Enable "Price range" filter_ - if enabled the filter will allow choosing the search price range

-* _Enable "Attributes" filter_ - if enabled the filter will display the choice of attributes available for a categoty or for a particular product class
+* _Enable "Attributes" filter_ - if enabled the filter will display the choice of attributes available for the products

 {% note info %}
 To be able to use the "Attributes" filter you should have attributes set up in your cart.
 For more info on the attributes configuration please refer to {% link "Product classes and attributes" ref_T90ZcEpP %}.